FarronF/limerick-council-meetings/meetings/2022/11/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 12th October 2022.md

 REPLY:

-A site meeting will be arranged to discuss further safety measures.--- 6
+A site meeting will be arranged to discuss further safety measures.
+---
+6

 NOTICES OF MOTION